-- 1. Primary ITO has implemented an updated Dyslexia Support - 2.
-There has been a major culture change at the Department of Corrections.
+- 1. Primary ITO has implemented an updated Dyslexia Support - Corrections.

 A pilot research project was led by the project team lead with 120 inmates at five prisons.
 A very high rate of inmates with dyslexia (over 50%) was identified and Corrections have subsequently engaged another person to undertake training prison staff and educators.